-Saint Lucia’s education system, based on the British model, has undergone significant changes in the past two decades and now assures that all children receive a progressive quality education to prepare them for the modern workplace or to pursue advanced studies.
+The St. Lucia education system, based on the British model, has undergone significant changes in the past two decades and now assures that all children receive a progressive quality education to prepare them for the modern workplace or to pursue advanced studies.

 Some communities have separate Infant and Primary schools while others are together being referred to as Combined schools.
 At the end of the seventh grade, students take the Common Entrance Examination (CEE) to determine placement for additional compulsory schooling; students choose which secondary school they wish to attend and the CEE scores are used in school assignment with those with higher scores getting preference.

 The 1997 Saint Lucia Education Act requires all students to remain in school until 16 years of age; the Universal Secondary School Act (2006/7) assures every student a secondary school placement where they complete five years of basic studies (Forms 1-5).
-A small percentage who do not fit into a traditional secondary school programme can continue into a three-year Senior Primary Programme or CARE Schools, comparable to Vocational Education in many countries, which focuses on preparing students for future jobs.
+A small percentage who do not fit into a traditional secondary school program can continue into a three-year Senior Primary Program or CARE Schools, comparable to Vocational Education in many countries, which focuses on preparing students for future jobs.